singh-man/books/crackingTheCoding/15_threadsAndLocks.md

 13  }
 ```

-Like synchronizing a method, only one thread per instance ofMyObj ect can execute the code within the synchronized block.
-That means that if threadl and thread2 have the same instance ofMyObject, only one will be allowed to execute the code block at a time.
+Like synchronizing a method, only one thread per instance of MyObj ect can execute the code within the synchronized block.
+That means that if thread1 and thread2 have the same instance ofMyObject, only one will be allowed to execute the code block at a time.

 **Locks**